Follow Italianism

 Italian border checkpoint, where tourists are checked for staying in the Schengen Area | Photo: Depositphotos

-In Italy, anyone who overstays the time limit and is caught while still on Italian territory may receive an expulsion order and a fine of up to €10.000 – around R$64.000.
-Anyone who is identified only when leaving the country, for example at an airport, is not normally fined, but may be subject to a fine. passport flagged and face future difficulties entering Europe.
+In Italy, anyone who overstays their visa and is caught while still in Italian territory can receive a deportation order and a fine of up to €10.000 – approximately R$64.000.
+Those identified only when leaving the country, for example at an airport, are usually not fined, but may have their passport flagged and face future difficulties entering Europe.

 How Italy enforces stay limits